oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/ConnectModal/ConnectWithInjector/CircleSpinner/index.md

 The spinner animation is created using SVG and Framer Motion.
 The spinner consists of a circular path that is animated to rotate around the center of the spinner.
 The `AnimatePresence` component is used to animate the spinner in and out of the DOM.
 When the `connecting` prop is true, the spinner is displayed with a fade-in animation.
 When the `countdown` prop is true, the spinner is displayed with a countdown animation that fades out after a short duration.

-The `CircleSpinner` component is used throughout the Alephium Web3 project to indicate loading or connecting states.
+The `CircleSpinner` component is used throughout the Oxygenium Web3 project to indicate loading or connecting states.
 It can be used in conjunction with other components to create a more complex loading or connecting UI.
 For example, it can be used in a modal or overlay to indicate that a process is running in the background.

 Example usage: